How and why was Wrangell-St. Elias National Park & Preserve made?

 The roads inside Wrangell-St. Elias are owned and maintained by the State of Alaska.
 The Alaska Department of Transportation makes decisions on when and if the roads will be improved.
 The National Park Service completed a "Scenic Corridor Plan", incorporating the State of Alaska's plans for a major upgrade to the McCarthy road.
 The plan called for opening of scenic overlooks, construction of pullouts and interpretive waysides, and development of trails, including a bike-path.
 The State's plan for a road upgrade is part of an Environmental Impact Statement that was released for public comment in 1997.
 Alternatives ranged from no-action to paving.
 The State also replaced the Kennicott River tram in the fall of 1996 with a footbridge as an improvement to public safety and to make the area more accessible.
 Ultimately, it is the decision of the State of Alaska on when and how the roads within the park will be improved.

 What services are available to access the park?
+Can I drive my rental car into the park?

 How bad are the mosquitoes?